List of Sortilegio characters: Bruno Damián Albeniz Sarmiento / Bruno Damián Lombardo Sarmiento

 He is a tough-looking young man with an arrogant attitude.
 Raised in an upper class family, is ambitious and conceited.
 He is overrun with jealousy, envy and resentment toward his half brother, Alejandro, whose father left him the family business.
 He devises an evil plan to kill Alejandro and thus be in charge of business.
 To achieve his plans he uses Maria José, to whom he feels attracted.
 All he wants are women and the benefits you can get from them.
 His jealousy is the cause of his death and he threatens the life of his half brother.
-When he realizes he failed in his attempt to kill Alejandro, he's full of frustration and anger.
-He is jealous of him that he's beside the woman he wants, he clings to the idea of separating them and to achieve this he allies with Maura.
+When he realizes he failed in his attempt to kill Alejandro, he is full of frustration and anger.
+He is jealous of him that he is beside the woman he wants, he clings to the idea of separating them and to achieve this he allies with Maura.
 In the end he is killed by Erik just before he tries to shoot Alejandro.